-ELEM 534 (3-3-0) Advanced Social Studies in the Elementary School: An exploration of and techniques for teaching social studies in the elementary school.
+ELEM 534 (3-3-0) Social Studies in Elementary School: An analysis and evaluation of programs, strategies, and materials for achieving the social studies objectives outlined in the North Carolina course of study.

 ELEM 540 (3-3-0) Math Education for Gifted Children: An in-depth study of curricula, methods, and materials for teaching mathematics to gifted children.